drshahizan/research-design/24252/proposal/file/Hzqmo/readme.md

 ## Abstract

-This project explores the application of deep learning techniques to determine semantic similarity between Malaysian legal precedent texts.
-The main objective is to develop a BERT-based model capable of understanding nuanced legal language and accurately identifying semantically similar case law.
-Traditional methods in legal NLP often struggle with domain-specific vocabulary, rigid syntactic structures, and contextual ambiguity challenges that transformer-based models like BERT are well-equipped to handle.

-To begin, a corpus of Malaysian legal precedent pairs was compiled, preprocessed, and annotated with semantic similarity scores.
-The sentences were either extracted from actual legal documents or generated with controlled variability to simulate real-world conditions.
-A pre-trained BERT model was fine-tuned on this dataset to capture deep semantic relationships.
-Various evaluation metrics such as cosine similarity, Pearson correlation, and Mean Squared Error (MSE) were used to assess the model’s performance.
-Visualization techniques like heatmaps and scatter plots were also used to illustrate the similarity trends and model accuracy.

-The findings indicate that the BERT-based model significantly outperforms traditional NLP approaches in capturing subtle legal nuances.
-This research has practical implications for legal professionals, particularly in automating legal research, clustering similar cases, and building more intelligent legal information retrieval systems.
-The project contributes to the growing body of legal AI research in Malaysia and highlights the potential of contextual language models in transforming legal analytics.
+The increasing volume of digital legal documents within the Malaysian judiciary presents a significant challenge for efficient precedent analysis and legal research.
+Traditional keyword-based search methods often fail to capture the semantic nuances and contextual complexities inherent in legal texts, leading to incomplete or irrelevant results.
+Therefore, this project addresses this critical gap by investigating, developing, and evaluating a sophisticated deep learning model for semantic similarity tailored to Malaysian legal precedents.
+Thus, the primary objective is the development and fine-tuning of a bespoke BERT-based model, leveraging the Sentence-BERT (SBERT) architecture, to accurately quantify the semantic relationship between passages of legal text.
+For instance, the methodology follows a structured pipeline, commencing with the sourcing and compilation of a specialized corpus of Malaysian legal cases.
+A rigorous data cleaning and preprocessing phase was executed, featuring text normalization tailored to local legal statutes and terminology.
+The “all-MiniLM-L6-v2” model was subsequently fine-tuned on this curated dataset using a cosine similarity loss function to optimize for the semantic similarity task.
+Furthermore, a comprehensive, multi-faceted evaluation framework was implemented to validate the model's performance.
+The assessment involved quantitative analysis using a suite of metrics including accuracy, precision, recall, F1-score, and Pearson correlation, alongside a qualitative domain-specific analysis to gauge effectiveness across different areas of law.
+Then, the performance of the fine-tuned model was compared with other baseline model such as Bag of Words (Bow) and Term Frequency-Inverse Document Frequency (TF-IDF).
+The evaluation was augmented with key visualizations, including confusion matrices and score distribution plots, to provide intuitive insights into the model's predictive behavior.
+The results demonstrate that the fine-tuned model effectively captures the complex semantic relationships within Malaysian legal discourse, showing significant promise over generalized models.
+Hence, this research contributes a valuable, domain-specific tool that can enhance legal discovery, support case law analysis, and ultimately improve the efficiency of legal practitioners in Malaysia.